NC Guard 113th Sustainment Brigade Soldiers Deploy for Winter Storm Izzy

-Soldiers of the North Carolina National Guard's 113th Sustainment Brigade deployed on orders of the Governor to the NCNG Readiness Center in Greensboro, North Carolina for Winter Storm Izzy, Jan.
-15, 2022.
-The nearly 40 Soldiers are assigned to All Hazard Response Teams and other force packages to support local authorities’ response to a significant incoming winter storm in the region.
+North Carolina National Guard Soldiers Spc.
+Mary Pearson, left, assigned to the 113th Sustainment Brigade, 1451st Transportation Company and Spc.
+William Lilley assigned to 113th SB, 1452nd Combat HET Transportation Company repair a HUMVEE after Winter Storm Izzy duty, Jan.
+17, 2022.
+The Soldiers are assigned to All Hazard Response Teams and other force packages to support local authorities’ response to a significant incoming winter storm in the region.

 |Date Taken: